 - After moving the machine

-- After major repairs or component replacement
+- After major CNC repairs or component replacement

 Documentation and Compliance